Daolove0323/Daolove0323.github.io/_posts/2023-03-16-How iOS app runs.md

-1. The user or the system launches your app, or the system prewarms your app.
+1. The user or the system launches your app, or the system prewarms your app
 2. The system executes the `main()` function that Xcode provides.
 3. The `main()` function calls [`UIApplicationMain(_:_:_:_:)`](https://developer.apple.com/documentation/uikit/1622933-uiapplicationmain), which creates an instance of [`UIApplication`](https://developer.apple.com/documentation/uikit/uiapplication) and of your app delegate.
 4. UIKit loads the default storyboard you specify in your app’s `Info.plist` file, or in the target’s Custom iOS Target Properties tab of Xcode’s project editor; apps that don’t use a default storyboard skip this step.